hotosm/fmtm/docs/dev/Setup.md

 ### Check Deployment

-For details on how to run this project locally for development, please look at: [DEV 2.
-Backend](https://github.com/hotosm/fmtm/wiki/DEV-2.-Backend)
+For details on how to run this project locally for development, please look at: [Backend Docs](https://hotosm.github.io/fmtm/dev/Backend)

 ### Check Authentication